Dorkas Tokoro-Hanasbey

-Dorkas Tokoro-Hanasbey (born 1937) is a Papuan and Indonesian teacher and politician.
+Dorkas Tokoro-Hanasbey (1937-2000) is a Papuan and Indonesian teacher and politician.
 She was the only female member of the New Guinea Council, serving from its inauguration in 1961 until its dissolution in 1963.
 Upon the annexation of Papua by Indonesia, she became a member of Papua's regional parliament, the Papua Regional People's Representative Council, and Indonesia's House of Representatives.

 Life and career

 Dorkas Hanasbey was born in 1937 in the Enggros village of Hollandia (now Jayapura), the capital of Dutch New Guinea.
 Upon receiving her teaching diploma in 1954, she began teaching in middle schools, including at an all-girls middle school in the Genjer subdistrict of Hollandia until 1957.
 She was also a regular contributor for Triton, a monthly illustrated publication owned by the Bevolkingsvoorlichting (indigenous information) bureau of the Dutch New Guinea government.
 In the social sector, she was the leader of a mother's club in Hollandia.

 Dorkas was married to Silas Tokoro, a religious teacher who was dismissed and later worked for the government.
 The couple has two daughters and one son from their marriage.